-Fifa sanctions African nations but no replays
+Fifa sanctions African FA's but no replays

 Egypt had requested a replay of the game after making a complaint to Fifa pointing to several of the issues above as a basis for the demand.

-Meanwhile Egypt were fined $6,000 after the referee in the second leg in Dakar cautioned six individuals on the Pharaohs squad.
+Meanwhile the Egypt Football Association were fined $6,000 after the referee in the second leg in Dakar cautioned six individuals on the Pharaohs squad.

 DR Congo will also have to play a match without spectators after a pitch invasion following their first-leg draw with Morocco and they will also pay a fine of $123,000.